Knowledge Base Sections ▾

 AI Monopoly

-- OpenAI: ChatGPT, GPT-5.4, prices $2.50–15 per million tokens.
-Closed source code, closed training data, complete control over what the model can and cannot answer.
+- OpenAI: ChatGPT, GPT-5.5, prices $5–30 per million tokens.
+Closed code, closed training data, complete control over what the model can and cannot answer.

-- Google: Gemini, monopoly on TPU—specialized chips that cannot be bought or rented outside of Google Cloud at all.
+- Google: Gemini, a monopoly on TPU — specialized chips that cannot be bought or rented outside of Google Cloud.

 - Anthropic: Claude.
-One of the leaders in quality, but API is only available through its own platform with full control over usage.
+One of the leaders in quality, but the API is only available through their own platform with full control over usage.

-- Meta: Llama—formally an open model, but inference is still centralized: running Llama 400B+ costs tens of thousands of dollars per month on self-owned hardware.
+- Meta: Llama — a formally open model, but inference is still centralized: running Llama 400B+ costs tens of thousands of dollars a month on your own hardware.

 The problem is not just prices.
 Four companies de facto determine the future of AI for all humanity.
-Each of them decides what the model can say (censorship), who gets access (geo-blocking), and how much it costs (monopolistic pricing).
-A single decision by the board of directors—and millions of users lose access to an intellectual resource.
+Each of them decides what the model can say (censorship), who to give access to (geo-blocking), and how much it costs (monopoly pricing).
+One board decision — and millions of users lose access to an intellectual resource.
 This repeats the situation of 2001: a few corporations control critical infrastructure, and alternatives seem unserious.
 Until someone proves otherwise.

 How Gonka follows Linux's path

-All Gonka code is open-source on GitHub.
-Any GPU owner can join the network—no corporate permission needed, no license, no subscription.
-The price of an AI request is determined by supply and demand in the open market, not by a board of directors' decision.
-In the first months, about 4,648 GPUs from ~113 participants connected to the network—and this number is growing.
+All Gonka code is open on GitHub.
+Any GPU owner can join the network — no corporate permission is needed, no license, no subscription.
+The price of an AI request is determined by supply and demand in an open market, not by a board of directors.
+In the first few months, about 4,648 GPUs from ~113 participants have connected to the network — and that number is growing.

-A key mechanism that Linux and Gonka share is evolution through competition.
-Bitcoin, in 15 years, evolved from mining on ordinary processors (CPU, 2009) to specialized ASIC chips (2013), increasing mining energy efficiency by 300,000 times.
-This is not a coincidence—it's a market mechanism: when thousands of independent participants compete for a reward, each looks for ways to make computations cheaper and faster.
+The key mechanism that Linux and Gonka share is evolution through competition.
+Over 15 years, Bitcoin went from mining on ordinary processors (CPU, 2009) to specialized ASIC chips (2013), increasing mining energy efficiency by 300,000x.
+This is no accident — it's a market mechanism: when thousands of independent participants compete for a reward, everyone looks for a way to make computing cheaper and faster.

 The same mechanism works in Gonka.
 Hosts compete for AI tasks, optimizing their GPUs, software, and network infrastructure.
-Every improvement in the efficiency of one host results in a reduction in inference prices for all users.
-The cost of AI requests through Gonka is already $0.0009 per million tokens—~2,800 times cheaper than GPT from OpenAI.
-And this is despite the network being in its early stages: with the growth in the number of GPUs and inferenced optimization, prices will continue to decrease.
+Every efficiency improvement by one host results in lower inference prices for all users.
+The cost of AI requests via Gonka is already $0.003 per million tokens — about 830x cheaper than OpenAI's GPT.
+And this is while the network is at an early stage: as the number of GPUs grows and inferenced is optimized, prices will continue to fall.

 What this means for investors

 Gonka can become the foundation of a similar ecosystem for AI.
-Already, layers of businesses are forming around the network:
+Business layers are already forming around the network:

-- Gateways: proxy services that sell AI requests for fiat — joingonka.ai, GonkaGate, proxy.gonka.gg.
+- Gateways: proxy services that sell AI requests for fiat, e.g., joingonka.ai

-- Pools: operators who combine GPUs and sell shares — Gonka.Top, GonkaPool.ai, Hashiro, Mingles.
+- Pools: operators that bundle GPUs and sell shares — Gonka.Top, GonkaPool.ai, Ancapex, CloudMine

-- Integrators: companies integrating Gonka inference into their products via an OpenAI-compatible API.
+- Integrators: companies embedding Gonka inference into their products via an OpenAI-compatible API

-GNK — the “fuel” of this ecosystem, analogous to electricity for data centers: every AI request requires GNK, every participant in the ecosystem creates demand for the token.
+GNK is the "fuel" of this ecosystem, analogous to electricity for data centers: every AI request requires GNK; every ecosystem participant creates demand for the token.
 The project has raised $80M from Coatue, Bitfury, Insight Partners — institutional capital believes in this story.
-For an investor, GNK is not a bet on one company, but on an entire open AI ecosystem, similar to investing in Linux in 2001.
+For an investor, GNK is a bet not on a single company, but on an entire open AI ecosystem, similar to investing in Linux in 2001.

 Want to learn more?